jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 ``__add__`` and ``__radd__`` are both overidden,
 to check for the existence of ``__add__`` and ``__radd__`` respectively, defined in Python, in the type's dictionary.
+As well as being the base type of all objects, ``PyObject`` contains much of the runtime support for generated code.

 The final assembly is quite complex, as is the corresponding CPython code, but we may be sure it implements the Python rules well enough, since it passes the extensive Python regression tests.
-The general path through the code (for derived types defined in Python) appears slow, since multiple nested calls occur.
+The general path through the code (for derived types defined in Python) has the potential to be slow, since multiple nested calls occur.
+However, one cannot be categorical about this.
-If the JVM JIT compiler is able to infer (or speculate on) argument types, it is quite possible the original call site could be in-lined, if the code is hot, and would collapse to one of the many special cases.
+If the JVM JIT compiler is able to infer (or speculate on) argument types, and if the code is used enough, it is possible for it to in-line the code at the call site of ``_add``, where it would collapse to one of the many type-specific cases.

 Where a complex pure Java object is handled in Python, the interpreter handles it via a proxy that is Java-derived from ``PyObject``.